Introduction to Custom SQL in Tableau

 We will connect the “Employees” database in MySQL.
 It contains various details about employees in an organization.
 Various tables present in the database include employees, departments, salaries, dept_manager, etc. Using this database will work on and demonstrate the concept of Custom SQL in Tableau.

-Step 3: As can be seen below, we supplied requisite credentials in the MySQL Connection dialogue box in order to connect with the database.
+Step 3: We supplied the requisite credentials in the MySQL Connection dialogue box to connect with the database.
 When done, click on the OK button.

-Step 4: If correct credentials are provided then a successful connection with MySQL happens as shown by the following screenshot.
+Step 4: If you provide the correct credentials, MySQL establishes a successful connection, as depicted in the following screenshot.
 We have got a “Connected to MySQL” message.
 Now, in the Database section, we can select the desired database from the drop-down.

 Step 5: We selected the “test” database from the drop-down menu.
 As we can see, there are multiple tables present in this database.
 We will use the required table to serve our purpose.

-Step 6: When the database is loaded, the layout in Data Source looks like as the one shown by the following screenshot.
-We can directly drag the requisite tables into “Drag tables here” section.
+Step 6: When you load the database, the layout in the Data Source resembles the one depicted in the following screenshot.
+We can directly drag the requisite tables into the “Drag tables here” section.

-Step 7: We brought tables employees and salaries into “Drag tables here” section, and automatically Tableau created a join between the two tables.
-Note, if Tableau identifies that common field exists between them then it creates the join.
+Step 7: We brought tables of employees and salaries into the “Drag tables here” section, and automatically Tableau created a join between the two tables.
+Note that if Tableau identifies a common field between them, it creates the join.

-Step 8: Just have a look at the data obtained after Tableau joined the employee’s table with the salary table.
+Step 8: Look at the data obtained after Tableau joined the employee’s table with the salary table.

-Step 9: We can overcome the redundancy witnessed in the above step by using Custom SQL functionality in Tableau.
-When two tables are joined, Tableau writes its own SQL query.
+Step 9: We can overcome the redundancy witnessed in the above step using Custom SQL functionality in Tableau.
+When joining two tables, Tableau generates its own SQL query.
 Tableau does allow us to work on it.
-Under the Data tab Click on the “Convert to custom SQL” option as shown by the following screenshot.
+Under the Data tab, Click on the “Convert to custom SQL” option shown in the following screenshot.

-Step 10: Following the above step navigates us to “Convert to Custom SQL” section as shown by the screenshot below.
-Observe the SQL query carefully.
-We can see that the emp_no field has been considered for both the tables as highlighted.
-Also, hire_date and from_date are two same fields but as they are present in the two tables with two different names so they have been considered as separate fields.
+Step 10: The above step navigates us to the “Convert to Custom SQL” section, as shown in the screenshot below.
+Observe the SQL query.
+We can see that both tables consider the emp_no field, as highlighted.
+Also, hire_date and from_date are two same fields, but as they are present in the two tables with two different names, they have been considered separate fields.
 We will edit this SQL to obtain overcome redundancy.

 Step 11: As we can see in the below screenshot, we edited the SQL query.
-Go through it once, and observe carefully the changes we did.
+Go through it once, and observe the changes we did.
 Here, we removed those fields which were earlier repeated.
-So we removed emp_no, from_date and to_date from the salaries table.
-Click on the OK button once done with the writing of the desired query.
+So we removed emp_no, from_date, and to_date from the salaries table.
+Once done writing the desired query, click on the OK button.

-Step 13: When the above steps are correctly followed in order, we get the updated table as shown below.
-Go through the table and study its fields.
-Now, we can see that the table looks more meaningful and it contains no repeated fields.
-The fields don’t give the impression that they have been brought from different tables.
+Step 13: When we correctly follow the above steps in order, we obtain the updated table as shown below.
+Please go through the table and study its fields.
+Now, we can see that the table looks more meaningful, and it contains no repeated fields.
+The fields don’t appear to come from different tables.
 The Custom SQL functionality in Tableau enabled us to modify the default SQL query and update the table in the required manner.
-So, the functionality is useful in cases, when the default SQL query, bringing data from multiple tables, is not optimized one.
+So, the functionality is helpful when the default SQL query, bringing data from multiple tables, is not optimized.

-Step 14: The Custom SQL query that gets created as a result of the updating of the default SQL query can be seen in the tables section.
-Now, in place of all the tables, “Custom SQL query” appears.
-It essentially means that the SQL query is user created.
-The query can be said to acting as a table.
+Step 14: The Custom SQL query created due to updating the default SQL query can be seen in the tables section.
+Instead of all the tables, “Custom SQL query” appears.
+The user creates the SQL query, which can act as a table.
 We can edit it as many times as required.
-To edit the Custom SQL query, click on the “Edit Custom SQL Query” option in the drop-down menu as shown by the following screenshot.
-If we click on the Duplicate option, then duplicate of the query will be created by Tableau.
+To edit the Custom SQL query, click the “Edit Custom SQL Query” option in the drop-down menu, as shown in the following screenshot.
+If we click on the Duplicate option, then a duplicate of the query will be created by Tableau.

-Step 15: We can remove the Custom SQL query from the environment by clicking on the “Remove” option as shown by the following screenshot.
+Step 15: We can remove the Custom SQL query from the environment by clicking on the “Remove” option, as shown in the following screenshot.

-Step 16: Clicking on remove the custom SQL query from the Data Source tab permanently as shown below.
+Step 16: Click on Remove the custom SQL query from the Data Source tab permanently, as shown below.

 Conclusion

-Tableau along with allowing connectivity with data sources of various types, also allows users to manipulate SQL query(s) when connecting with the SQL server.
-The Custom SQL functionality is crucial, especially, in the case of complex databases, so as to optimize the SQL where each line of code determines the processing performance.
+Tableau, along with allowing connectivity with data sources of various types, also will enable users to manipulate SQL query(s) when connecting with the SQL server.
+The Custom SQL functionality is crucial, especially in the case of complex databases, to optimize the SQL where each line of code determines the processing performance.

 Recommended Articles